mgriebling/SwiftMath/README.md

 for displaying beautifully rendered math equations in iOS and MacOS applications.
 It typesets formulae written using LaTeX in a `UILabel` equivalent class.
 It uses the same typesetting rules as LaTeX and so the equations are rendered exactly as LaTeX would render them.
+`
+SwiftMath` is a Swift translation of the latest `iosMath` v0.9.5 release but includes bug fixes and enhancements like a new \lbar (lambda bar) character and cyrillic alphabet support.
+Please let me know of any bugs or bug fixes that you find.

 `SwiftMath` prepackages everything needed for direct access via the Swift Package Manager.
 No need for complicated alien pods that never seem to work quite right.